Quarantine pests

 Symptoms

 The larvae eat the cambium layer under the bark of ash trees.
-The damage caused by chewing leads to foliage being thinned out or turning yellow and branches that wither and die.
+The damage caused by chewing leads to foliage being thinned out or turning yellow and branches that wilt and die.
 Infestation by the emerald ash borer leads to the tree dying after a few years.
 The exit holes created by adult beetles in infested trees are characteristically D-shaped.
 There are no other jewel beetles in Europe that infest ash trees and cause damage similar to that caused by the emerald ash borer.

 Distribution